 The No Child Left Behind Act requires a comprehensive needs assessment be conducted and strategies developed on how to support academic achievement.
-Flandreau Indian School's assessment was outdated and incomplete.
-As a result, the school did not have an adequate plan in place to ensure students' educational achievement.
+Cherokee Central Schools had comprehensive needs assessments for the middle school and the high school, but not for the elementary school.
+As a result, the elementary school may not have adequate plans in place to ensure its students' educational achievement.